Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Implementation and Optimizations

 We implemented \name{} using C++ and base our single-server implementation on PipeANN's publicly available codebase \cite{guoAchievingLowLatencyGraphBased2025}. \texttt{io\_uring} was used for asynchronous I/O, and inter-server communication was handled by the ZeroMQ library \cite{zeromq_lib}, specifically the \texttt{PEER} socket.
 We also used the \texttt{moodycamel::ConcurrentQueue} \cite{desrochers_fast_2014} concurrent queue throughout the system.

-The inner structure of a single \name{} process are shown in \autoref{fig:system_impl}.
+The inner structure of a single \name{} process is shown in \autoref{fig:system_impl}.
 The system runs a dedicated ZeroMQ receiver thread responsible for listening on a bound address, receiving incoming objects, and deserializing them before placing them into the appropriate queues.
 One such object is a query state, which the receiver places into a global state queue for the worker threads to consume.
 To send states or results, worker threads enqueue them into an outgoing queue that the batching thread monitors.
 The batching thread then opportunistically batches messages and sends them to other servers or clients.
 Below we present some optimizations found during system implementation.

-\textbf{Inter-query Balancing on a Single Thread:} In most prior work on disk-based vector search \cite{jayaram_subramanya_diskann_2019, wang_starling_2024, tatsuno_aisaq_2025}, each search thread executes one query at a time.
+\textbf{Inter-query balancing on a single thread:} In prior works on disk-based vector search \cite{jayaram_subramanya_diskann_2019, wang_starling_2024, tatsuno_aisaq_2025}, each search thread executes one query at a time.
 As observed by \cite{guoAchievingLowLatencyGraphBased2025}, this is suboptimal: during greedy search, each step requires reading the neighbor IDs of a candidate node from disk, leaving the compute thread idle while waiting for disk I/O to complete.
 This naturally motivates balancing multiple queries per thread, allowing the system to overlap computation for one query with asynchronous disk I/O (e.g., via \texttt{io\_uring}) for others.
-We build on PipeANN’s implementation of inter-query balancing \cite{guoAchievingLowLatencyGraphBased2025}.
-Their inter-query balancing approach processes queries in batches: as queries in a batch complete, the number of active queries per thread temporarily decreases, and only returns to the full batch size once the next batch is submitted.
+We build on PipeANN’s implementation of inter-query balancing \cite{guoAchievingLowLatencyGraphBased2025}, which they call CoroSearch.
+Their inter-query balancing approach processes queries in batches: once a thread is finished with a batch of queries, it tries to dequeue the next batch of queries/states and processes them concurrently.
 In contrast, our system maintains a fixed number of active queries (or states) per thread at all times.
 When a query finishes, the thread immediately pulls the next query from the queue, ensuring that the number of queries being balanced is fixed.
-In our experiments, balancing 8 queries concurrently yielded the best overall performance.
-We discuss the performance of this fixed-size query balancing vs. other approaches in \autoref{subsec:single_server}.
+We found that balancing 8 queries concurrently yielded the best overall performance.
+We discuss the throughput of CoroSearch, DiskANN and our approach in \autoref{subsec:single_server}.